Surface Air Consumption (SAC) Rate Calculator

 Just enter values for "Time at Depth", "Average Depth", "Gas Used",

-and "Cylinder Size" and click on the "Submit" button.
+and "Cylinder Size", then click on the "Submit" button.

 Diving for 30 minutes at an Average Depth of 20 metres with Gas Used of 150 bar from a Cylinder Size of 12.2 litres